Academics

 • Medical absences must be justified by a dated medical certificate from a French doctor.

-• Each absence beyond the authorized threshold will lower the final grade by 1 point (i.e.: with one unjustified absence a 16 becomes a 15, etc.)
+• Each subsequent unjustified absence will lower the final grade by 1 point (i.e.: with one unjustified absence a 16 becomes a 15, etc.).

-• In addition to punctuality and motivation, students should do their best to be engaged critics and scholars, by participating actively in class, producing original work, and having pleasure in reading, writing and thinking
+• In addition to punctuality and motivation, students should do their best to be engaged critics and scholars, by participating actively in class, producing original work, and taking pleasure in reading, writing and thinking.

 The intellectual venture in which we are all engaged requires of faculty and students alike the highest level of personal and academic integrity.
 As members of an academic community, each one of us bears the responsibility to participate in scholarly discourse and research in a manner characterized by intellectual honesty and scholarly integrity.
 Scholarship, by its very nature, is an iterative process, with ideas and insights building one upon the other.
 Collaborative scholarship requires the study of other scholars’ work, the free discussion of such work, and the explicit acknowledgement of those ideas in any work that inform our own.
 This exchange of ideas relies upon a mutual trust that sources, opinions, facts, and insights will be properly noted and carefully credited.
 In practical terms, this means that, as students,